Licensing criteria for home-based ECE services

 Enrolment forms need to be checked by parents at least annually to ensure all enrolment details are up to date.
 Often service providers photocopy enrolment forms for educators to store at the home.

 You must wherever possible sight the child’s birth certificate.
+Record the type of document and the date sighted.
 Each child must have an NSN (National Student Number) that requires sighting of the child’s birth certificate or passport.
 If you can’t sight this documentation contact MOE Resourcing contact centre on 0800 ECE ECE to discuss.